 Motivated by the encouraging results obtained from the above method using salience weights, experiments were conducted on the same data using the same set of salience factors as features using Multiple Linear Regression as a classifier.
 The salience factors were modeled as binary features (for example, whether the candidate NP is within the current clause or not).
 Training data included 175 pronouns and 503 candidate NPs, all satisfying the agreement requirements, spread over 442 sentences.
 During the training phase, the values of the regression coefficients were computed.
 In the testing phase, the response variable was computed for each candidate NP using the beta values already obtained in the training phase.
 The candidate NPs were ranked on the values of the response variable and the candidate NPs classified accordingly.
 Since there can be only one antecedent for a given pronoun, the candidate NP whose response variable is closest to the positive class was taken as the computed antecedent.
-The selected candidate NPs are further checked for agreement in number, gender and person with the pronoun.
+Performance obtained is given below.

 65% of the pronominals were correctly resolved when the top-most ranked candidate NP was taken as the obtained antecedent.
 The top two candidate NPs included 88.6% of the correct antecedents.
 The top three NPs included 94.9% of the correct antecedents.
 This was as expected because although the number of candidate NPs for a given pronoun varied from 1 to 18, the number of cases with more than four possible antecedents were relatively less.
-It was also observed that the $\beta$ values obtained corresponded roughly in relative significance to the weights used for the salience factors in the earlier method, thereby providing mutual support to the two methods.
+It was also observed that the Beta values obtained corresponded roughly in relative significance to the weights used for the salience factors in the earlier method, thereby providing mutual support to the two methods.
 The only significant difference that was observed was that the "current" sentence feature was somewhat subsumed by the "current clause" feature, indicating that in the training data, the antecedent was, more often than not, inside the current clause, whenever it was inside the current sentence.